-4.1.1 Students who stay residentially may be eligible to have the costs of their accommodation and meals funded, subject to meeting additional residential criteria set out by the relevant funding body.
+4.1.1 Students who stay residentially may be eligible to have the costs of their accommodation funded, subject to meeting additional residential criteria set out in the Learner Support Policy and Procedures .
 Students who do not meet these criteria will be charged a fee.